DCC-Lab/PyHardwareLibrary/README-USB.md

 2. You can have Endpoint #1 IN and Endpoint #1 OUT, they are different endpoints.

 3. The endpoints can communicate information in various ways, and most of the time we do not care so much how it does so.
-Here we have an **INTERRUPT** endpoint that will spit out information to the computer whenever needed.
-That is because it is a keyboard/mouse, so we want to be responsive: it will typically refresh the position or the keys at 100 Hz.
+Here we have an **INTERRUPT** endpoint that will provide information to the computer whenever needed.
+Because it is a keyboard/mouse, so we want to be responsive: it will typically refresh the position or the keys at 100 Hz.

 4. My Logitech mouse has a very similar USB Descriptor with very similar parameters, aside from the fact that it delivers only 4 bytes of information: